Fashion Valley (shopping mall): Launch (1969)

-Fashion Valley, developed by Ernest W. Hahn at a cost of $50 million, opened on October 12, 1969, (September 8 soft launch) on a 78 acre site part of which had held the baseball stadium Westgate Park.
+Fashion Valley, developed by Ernest W. Hahn at a cost of $50 million, opened on October 12, 1969, (after a soft launch on September 8) on a 78 acre site, part of which had held the baseball stadium Westgate Park.
 Aiming to be the leading shopping center in the San Diego region, it opened with 3 full-line department store anchors: